AyeAyeApi/Api/README.md

 (https://travis-ci.org/AyeAyeApi/Api/branches)

 Aye Aye API is a micro framework for building API's written in PHP.
-It's designed to be easy to use, fast to develop with and to scale from tiny micro-services to gargantuan behemoths.
+It's designed to be easy to use, fast to develop with and to scale from tiny micro-services to world devouring titans.

 ## Installation